Planning For a Healthier Muscatine County

 - Education – avoiding unplanned pregnancies, how to use condoms, safe sex practices, and contraceptive use

-- Sexually Transmitted Diseases (STD) – Testing & treatment
+- Sexually Transmitted Infections – Testing & treatment

 - General Health Screenings – for all genders – blood pressure, height, weight, education on healthy relationships, and mental health screenings

 - Annual Wellness Exams – reproductive exam may include Pap test (for cervical cancer), breast exam, pelvic exam, and birth control education

 Our fees are adjustable based on your household income.
 We work with you to make sure all of our services are affordable.